teateatea/heartbreaker/A/Classes/1/Bespoke/Eli's Downtime.md

 <!-- Home | Character Creation | -->
 [[home|Home]] | [[Open Table]] | [[Downtime Activities]] | **Eli's Downtime**
 ___
-**Note from Jo:** I realize this is a lot of text lmao.
-I'm happy to summarize it in person, this one kind of got away from me.
 # A Key That Takes Me Home
 *A letter comes from [[Tal'Arrar]], in Tor.*